 To make the boss effective is therefore usually fairly easy.
-But it requires focus on his strengths and on what he can do.
+But it requires focusing on his strengths and on what he can do.
 It requires building on strength to make weaknesses irrelevant.
 Few things make an executive as effective as building on the strengths of his superior.

 Making Yourself Effective

 Effective executives lead from strength in their own work.
 They make productive what they can do.